huantianad/SDVX-Pico-PCB/README.md

 Indended for use with a slightly tweaked [Pico-Game-Controller](https://github.com/huantianad/Pico-Game-Controller).
 You may have to edit the encoder PPR and encoder inversion settings.

+Encoders are wired for Data, Data, +5V, GND; buttons are wired for Switch GPIO, LED GND, LED 5V, Switch GND.

 ![image](./images/image.png)